Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Data sync source

-Build an Optimizely Connect Platform (OCP) app that creates custom sources that users who install your app can use in data syncs in the OCP Sync Manager.
+Develop an Optimizely Connect Platform (OCP) app to enable custom data sources for users within the OCP Sync Manager.

 You can add a custom source to your Optimizely Connect Platform (OCP) app by completing the following steps:

-2. Declare the schema for your sources (one schema per source).
+2. Declare the following schema for your sources.
+You can only declare one schema per source.

 Prerequisite